Skip to main content

 Sometimes disasters – such as an earthquake in Haiti or Cyclone Batsirai in Madagascar – leave air transport as the only mean of access.
 At other times, it is conflict that puts entire areas beyond the reach of land transport or commercial flights.

-On average, UNHAS transports more than 28,000 passengers and about 295 metric tons of light cargo per month, such as medical supplies and equipment to 275 regular and ad hoc destinations, and 114 ad hoc destinations.
+In 2024 UNHAS transported over 355,000 passengers and 4,925 metric tons of light humanitarian cargo such as medical supplies and equipment to almost 400 remote and hard-to-reach destinations.

-To fulfil its mission, UNHAS uses a fleet of nearly 140 aircraft, including helicopters, chartered from commercial air operators that are compliant with the International Civil Aviation Organization Standards and Recommended Practices, and the United Nations Aviation Standards for Peacekeeping and Humanitarian Air Transport Operations.
+To fulfil its mission, in 2024 UNHAS used a fleet of diverse aircraft types, including helicopters, chartered from commercial air operators that are compliant with the International Civil Aviation Organization Standards and Recommended Practices, and the United Nations Aviation Standards for Peacekeeping and Humanitarian Air Transport Operations.